skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 How it works:

-- Each service gets an endpoint that automatically redistributes requests to its replicas.
+- Each service gets an endpoint that automatically distributes requests to its replicas.
 - Replicas of the same service can run in different regions and clouds — reducing cloud costs and increasing availability.
 - SkyServe handles the load balancing, recovery, and autoscaling of the replicas.